FFD-UAB/RISC-V-Instruction-sets-M-and-F/README.md

  - Pau Casacoverta Orta for implementing a base core RV32I compliant with the base instruction set fixed by the ISA standard.
  - Raimon Casanova Mohr for tutoring and adding pipeline structure to the core, facilitating the addition of expansions and increasing the data througput.

 All hardware design is performed using Verilog HDL and some System Verilog when necessary.
-The project folders are distributed by type of sub-project used by prototyping different parts of the project:
+The project folders are distributed by type of sub-project used in the prototyping of different parts of the project:
  - "Core" includes the files of the last update on the whole RISC-V core.
 The MULDIV module implementation is in WIP.
  - "MULDIV" includes the files of the modules capable of implementing the instruction set M.
     As the MUL operations are expected to use a open source IP capable of implementing a single-cycle unsigned operation, the current model used is the reference.